emproof-com/nyxstone/bindings/rust/README.md

 The project can be build via `cargo build`, as long as LLVM 15 supporting static linking is installed in the `$PATH` or the environment variable `$NYXSTONE_LLVM_PREFIX` points to the installation location of such a LLVM 15 library.
 For further information conduct the Nyxstone README.md.
 The bindings further expect that the Nyxstone library is installed in the nyxstone sub-directory.
 This can be accomplished by using the Makefile target `nyxstone`.

+LLVM might be linked against FFI, but not correctly report this fact via `llvm-config`.
+If your LLVM does link FFI and Nyxstone fails to run, set the `NYXSTONE_LINK_FFI` environment variable to some value, which will ensure that Nyxstone links `libffi`.

 ## Installation

 Add nyxstone as a dependency in your `Cargo.toml`: